 Bluebonnet season is typically about six weeks from March till mid-April.
 The peak season is usually in April.
 According to the Texas Wildflower Report, bluebonnet season should be especially good (and potentially early!) this year!
 Here’s the Facebook so you can get the latest updates.

-Bluebonnets appear anywhere and everywhere.
+Bluebonnets in Texas appear anywhere and everywhere.
 You’re not allowed to pick them (state rules!!) but they’re most prevalent in the Texas Hill Country, South Texas and as far west as Big Bend Park.
-This blog lists out a excellent list of places and locations across Brenham, Ennis, Marble Falls, Kingsland and Burnett, Texas.
+This Texas Hill Country blog lists out a excellent list of places and locations across Brenham, Ennis, Marble Falls, Kingsland and Burnett, Texas.

 If you’re looking to do a weekend away in the Hill Country (recommendations here!), there are plenty of bluebonnet fields nearby to adventure too.
 Brenham has a Wildflower Watch blog.
 Ennis has 40 miles of bluebonnet trails.
 Burnett Texas even hosts a Bluebonnet Festival the second weekend of April each year!
 This Facebook page with 50K followers posts updates to bluebonnet sightings.

-Bluebonnet season is nothing to mess around with.
+Bluebonnet season in Texas is nothing to mess around with.

 Driving down the highway fields of bluebonnets extend as a far as the eye can see.
 Unfortunately, most of these delightful blossoms are on private property, and thus would not recommend pulling over on the side of a busy highway to jump a fence and risk trespassing on a gun toting Texans land.
 Although, I’m sure they would be very nice given the circumstances.